 The mayor is hereby authorized and directed to remove or cause to be removed or pruned, any tree, shrub or any other obstruction or any part thereof within the designated areas within the city; provided, however, before pruning or making any removal of any tree, shrub or other obstruction, the mayor shall give the owner of the abutting property upon which the obstruction is located an opportunity to make the removal, by written notice to the owner ten (10) days in advance of the removal.
-If the property owner does not remove the obstruction within the ten-day period, then the city will cause it to be removed or pruned and the property owner will be assessed for the cost thereof.
-Upon the completion of the pruning or the removal of such obstructions, the city shall determine the costs incident to and required by the removal of the obstruction described above, specifying the lots and parcels so affected and the nature of the removed materials.
-Thereafter, the city shall assess the lands, lots and parcels of land for the removal and cost thereof, and shall take appropriate action as necessary to place a lien upon the lands, parcels or tracts of land, which lien shall be collected in the same manner as other special assessments for benefits are collected, and the mayor is hereby authorized and directed to perform and to do all things necessary to the recording, perfecting and collection of such lien.
-No such lien shall be recorded unless thirty (30) days have expired without payment of the special assessment after the city has served notice of the nature and amount of the special assessment in the manner set forth in section 4-3-20 of the Code.
+If the property owner does not remove the obstruction within the ten-day period, then the city director of leisure services will cause it to be removed or pruned and the property owner will be assessed for the cost thereof.
+Upon the completion of the pruning or the removal of such obstructions, the city shall determine director of leisure services shall certify to the director of finance the costs incident to and required by the removal of the obstruction described above, specifying the lots and parcels so affected and the nature of the removed materials.
+Thereafter, the city director of finance shall assess the lands, lots and parcels of land for the removal and cost thereof, and shall take appropriate action as necessary to place a lien upon the lands, parcels or tracts of land, which lien shall be collected in the same manner as other special assessments for benefits are collected, and the mayor director of finance is hereby authorized and directed to perform and to do all things necessary to the recording, perfecting and collection of such lien.
+No such lien shall be recorded unless thirty (30) days have expired without payment of the special assessment after the city director of finance has served notice of the nature and amount of the special assessment in the manner set forth in section 4-3-20 of the Code.